cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 phases.
 When `train` is true, the training portion of CIFAR-10 is used.
 When `train` is false, the test set portion is used.

-Since both the training and evaluation datasets are both defined here, this same dataset config can be used during both the training and evaluation phases of the model.
+Since both the training and evaluation datasets are defined here, this same dataset config can be used during both the training and evaluation phases of the model.
 While not applicable in this example, Juneberry also supports using one dataset config file for training a model and a different dataset config for evaluating the trained model.